-Yes – there are some great restaurants in Portsmouth (about 10 minutes drive away) which serve superb fresh local fare; a wonderful selection of seafood, homemade fruit juices and the Caribbean masterpiece “Callaloo Soup”.
-Our concierge can help you find a restaurant which suits your taste and make a reservation.
+Yes—Secret Bay is home to Zing Zing restaurant, offering locally-sourced fare with a “no menu” dining experience set to jaw-dropping views of Tibay Beach.
+There are also some great restaurants in Portsmouth (about 10 minutes drive away) which serve fresh local fare; a wonderful selection of seafood and homemade fruit juices.
+Our concierge will reserve your table at Zing Zing and can also help you find a restaurant in the area that suits your taste and make a reservation.

 In order to play our part in the protection of our environment, we change linens and towels once every three days.
 However if you would like clean linens or towels more frequently than this, please let us know and we would be happy to accommodate you.

-Housekeeping is done once a day in the late morning.
+Housekeeping is done in the late morning with turn down service in the evening.
 However we would be happy to accommodate your schedule if these timings are not convenient.
 Housekeeping will also be happy to take care of your laundry.
-We recommend a dry-cleaning service in Roseau and we can help you with this if needed.
+We also recommend a dry-cleaning service in Roseau, which we can arrange if needed.

 Although a gratuity is included in our prices – you are welcome to reward staff separately for exceptional service if you wish.

 Voltage is 220V.
 Transformers are available for 120V appliances.
 A hairdryer is provided in all bedrooms.